 Business projects are increasingly becoming global as organisations seek cost-effective solutions to their needs.
-But working with remote project teams brings unprecedented challenges.
+However, working with remote project teams brings new levels of challenges to already complex projects.
 Here we look at the main issues and how to overcome them.

 Companies want the best talent at the lowest cost and in a digitally connected world it is now possible to have employees or outsourced teams working on projects from far-flung locations around the globe.
 The ease with which businesses can now be connected online is driving more and more organisations to outsource their projects or use internal teams based overseas.
 This solution has the major benefit of being highly cost-effective but for project managers it can be a real challenge to manage people who are not located in the same country.
 Here are the main problems and some suggestions on how to overcome them.

 Many international organisations consider English to be the global language of business with some multinational companies such as Samsung, Renault and Airbus mandating English as the corporate language to facilitate communication and performance across geographically diverse endeavours.
 However, that fails to recognise that statistically only 20% of the world’s population speaks English and the majority of that 20% speak it as a second language.
 So is forcing people to use English the best approach?

 Instead why not consider nurturing your geographically remote project teams by providing native language translations of important documents, and voiceovers or subtitles on corporate videos.
 Not only will this ensure communications are fully understood but will motivate employees because they will feel like valued members of the company.
 Just remember to use a professional subtitle service or voice over agency like Matinee Multilingual to ensure the message is communicated in the right way.